KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

 Launch the webui.
 It will take some time to complete first-time installation then everything should be fine

-python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu
+python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --disable-model-loading-ram-optimization --unet-in-fp16 --vae-in-fp16 --vae-in-cpu --opt-sdp-attention --opt-sdp-no-mem-attention --opt-channelslast --precision autocast

 Navigate to the webui in your browser http://127.0.0.1:7860